What Foods Have Gluten?

 There are also many addititves and ingredients in packaged foods that may contain gluten.
 Always check labels and ingredient lists for these.
 For a more comprehensive list of gluten-containing additives, contact your local celiac support group.

-Oats are technically a gluten-free food but they are often contaminated with gluten during growing, harvesting or processing.
-In the past, many experts recommended completely avoiding oats in addition to wheat, rye and barley for those on a gluten-free diet.
-Now, some oats are grown and processed separately and are labeled "gluten-free."
+Pure oats are a gluten-free food, but most commercially processed oats have been contaminated during the growing, harvesting or processing stages.
+In the past, many experts recommended completely avoiding oats those on a gluten-free diet in addition to wheat, barley, and rye.
+Now, some oats are grown and processed separately, and can be labeled "gluten-free."

 Many people with celiac disease are still advised to avoid oats initially.
-However, eating gluten-free oats can help provide fiber and other important nutrients in one's diet.
-And over time, most people can reintroduce pure oats in small amounts (about 1/2 cup of dry oats per day) without any trouble.
+However, oats can help provide fiber and other important nutrients.
+Over time, most people with celiac can reintroduce pure oats in small amounts (about 1/2 cup of dry oats per day) without any trouble.

 If you do choose to include them, let your doctor know and only eat oats that are marked "gluten-free".